 How heavy is the foot traffic in the area you are flooring?

-Some types of flooring will show foot traffic patterns over time and normal wear and tear.
-Also, the wear and tear on flooring can sometimes lead to costly maintenance and possible replacement depending on what it is exposed to regularly.
+Some types will show foot traffic patterns over time and normal wear and tear.
+Also, the wear and tear can sometimes lead to costly maintenance and possible replacement depending on what it is exposed to regularly.
 Make sure to choose a material that is durable for the purpose and area.

 How likely will the area be exposed to spills and dirt?

-Flooring such as carpeting is highly likely to stain and collects dirt easily, versus the hard flooring options out there.
+Carpeting is highly likely to stain and collects dirt easily, versus the hard flooring options.
 But each material has its own pros and cons.
-If you have pets or children, you want to make sure to choose the flooring material that can withstand the lifestyle of the people, pets, and other things in your home.
+If you have pets or children, you want to make sure to choose the material that can withstand the lifestyle of the people, pets, and other things in your home.